-Earlier this year Stats Perform announced that it will be continuing to collaborate with Birkbeck University to deliver a football analytics module, which will outline the key fundamentals behind data concepts being applied within elite club environments.
+Late last year Stats Perform announced that it will be continuing to collaborate with Birkbeck University in 2023 to deliver a football analytics module, which will outline the key fundamentals behind data concepts being applied within elite club environments.

 Each lecture will be delivered online and provide an in-depth overview of applied football analytics, providing a wide foundation that encapsulates both theoretical frameworks and real-world applications.